| ECMI Glossary of Water Related TermsA B C D

 dissolved substances in the water increases, the conductivity of the water also

 increases.
 For More information see Total Dissolved Solids.
+Cone of depression is a depression in

 groundwater levels around a well in response to groundwater withdrawal or

+pumping water.
 Contaminant is any unnatural biological,

 chemical, physical, or radiological substance or matter contained in water.
 Tri-chloroethylene